 How to work as a virtual assistant from home

 Want to work as a virtual assistant from home?
-Read five tips to help you get started.
+Read six tips to help you get started.

 Working from home has become increasingly popular, especially among mothers.
 Faster internet speeds, software developments and the proliferation of co-working spaces have led to more work opportunities available outside traditional 9-5 office set ups.